Born - Infeld-like modified gravity: Introduction

 The paper is organized as follows.
-In Sec.2, we formulate a model of modified gravity with the Born$-$Infeld-like Lagrangian density.
-We obtain a bound on the parameter $\lambda$ with the dimension (length)$^2$.
-Static solutions corresponding to de Sitter phase with matter ($w=-1$) and without matter are obtained in Sec.3.
-In Sec.4, we describe FRW cosmology when the Universe accelerates.
+In Sec.2, a model of modified gravity with the BI-like Lagrangian density is formulated.
+A bound on the parameter $\lambda$ with the dimension (length)$^2$ is obtained.
+Static solutions corresponding to de Sitter phase without matter are found in Sec.3.
+In Sec.4, I describe FRW cosmology when the Universe accelerates.
 The scalar-tensor form of the model is considered and the potential of the scalar field is obtained in Sec.5.
-We demonstrate that the de Sitter space is unstable and a solution with zero curvature scalar is stable.
+It is demonstrated that the de Sitter space is unstable and a solution with zero curvature scalar is stable.
 The cosmological scenario is described.
-In Sec.6 the matter stability in the model is investigated and we show that there is no matter instability.
+In Sec.6 the matter stability in the model is investigated and it is shown that there is no matter instability in the proposed model.
 The summary of results obtained is presented in conclusion.

-We use the Minkowski metric of the form $\eta_{\mu\nu}$=diag(-1, 1, 1, 1) and assume that the speed of light $c$ and Planck's constant $\hbar$ to be unity.
+I use the Minkowski metric of the form $\eta_{\mu\nu}$=diag(-1, 1, 1, 1) and assume that the speed of light $c$ and Planck's constant $\hbar$ to be unity.
 Greek indices run 0, 1, 2, 3 and Latin indices run the spatial values 1, 2, 3.